Zolo101/panzerball-maps-by-code/tutorial/tutorial.md

 }
 ```

-This function will create the block object, and put in in the `map.items`
+The function below will create the block object, and place it inside of `map.items`.

 This will also give the object a unique id.